Maintenant en lecture: Mom's Fruit Cake

 • Adding local ingredients: Quebec has enriched the traditional recipe by incorporating ingredients typical of the region, such as maple syrup.
 This local touch adds a distinctive flavor to the cake.

-• Importance of tradition: Fruitcake occupies an important place in Quebec culinary traditions, particularly during the holiday season.
-Families often have their own recipes, passed down from generation to generation, each family adding their own personal touch.
+• The importance of tradition: Fruitcake holds an important place in Quebec's culinary traditions, especially during the holiday season.
+Families often have their own recipes, passed down from generation to generation, each family adding its own personal touch.

 🎄 Did you know?
-The popularity of festive cakes around the world 🎂
+The popularity of festive cakes worldwide 🎂

 United Kingdom Christmas Pudding 50%